tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation.rst

 State Estimation
 ******************

 In this section, we discuss the functionality that is required for state estimation in Tudat.
-Before starting this section, make sure to go through our page on :ref:`state_propagation_intro`, since the state *estimation* function requires the full functionality from state *propagation*.
+Before starting this section, make sure to go through our page on :ref:`propagation_setup`, since the state *estimation* function requires the full functionality from state *propagation*.
 At the moment, the estimation functitonality of Tudat is limited to the use of batch least-squares.
 A broad range of parameters (initial translational and rotational state; single-, multi- and hybrid-arc states; numerous physical properties of the environment) from a diverse set of available observations is supported.

 Estimation Inputs
 =================